alathon/JABB/README.md

 by now.
 The language, the website, the VM and the software are all still under active development to this day.

-The programming language itself is expressive, Turing-complete, simple and easy to work with.
+The programming language itself is expressive, simple and easy to work with.
 It reminds me a little of a mix between Java and Python.
 The VM handles a lot of niceties for you (Such as networking and garbage collection), leaving you to create stuff instead.